mdribus/association-finder-hla/README.md

 ### 5_final_tables_final.R:
 This script writes an Excel file with the association results for each population sorted by p-value and and factor analysis group assignment.
 It produces output in the /Masters subdirectory.
 ## Other required files:
+All of these files should be present in the /immune-gene-association directory.
 ### HLA typing files:
 These files contain the IDs, disease indicators, and HLA typing for the cases and controls.
 They should be named with the prefix "HLA_input_" followed by the disease, population, imputation replicate number, and the file extension ".txt".
 This is how the a file should be named if it contains HLA typing for cases with severe aplastic anemia (SAA) in the Asian & Pacific Islander population and is the first imputation replicate:
 **HLA_input_SAA_API_1.txt**